-Any participant who has a grievance regarding their rights or a complaint may contact the Department of Mental Health, Office of Constituent Services through the toll-free telephone line, through a dedicated e-mail address or by letter.
+Any participant who has a grievance regarding their rights or a complaint may contact the DMH, OCS through the toll-free telephone line, through a dedicated e-mail address or by letter.

 Any of the Division's quality management functions may identify unauthorized use of restrictive interventions.